At a glance

 - CMI student membership (programme duration plus 3 months with option for individuals to pay for full membership thereafter).

-On completion of the apprenticeship programme, learners may have the opportunity to gain additional optional academic programmes.
-These will be subject to further assessment of work-based projects and an associated fee (separate from the apprenticeship).
-Once awarded, this will allow progression to the final stage of the MA Leadership. **
+An optional, additional academic qualification is available subject to further assessment of work-based projects & assignments and an associated fee (separate to the apprenticeship).
+Once awarded, this allows progression to the final stage of the MA Leadership.

 For clients wishing to run a closed cohort, we have the flexibility to deliver the programme at locations nationwide.
 If you do not wish to use your organisation's facilities, we are happy to arrange an alternative teaching venue that may be more convenient for your staff.